roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10_Junior_Year/81.13_AP_Language/Final/Reframing Justice Letter Slideshow.md

 - **Sofia's story**
 - **Anayeli Batista's case**
+- **Impacts of Implicit Bias**

 ![|500](https://d3i6fh83elv35t.cloudfront.net/static/2018/08/RTX6CYII-1024x683.jpg)
 Immigrant parents waiting at child welfare center.
 Credit: Joshua Barajas for PBS News Hour

 note: Speaker Notes:
-I became acutely aware of the issues surrounding the children of undocumented immigrants in middle school when one of my good friend's parents was deported.
-Her name was Sofia, and I used to eat lunch with her all of the time.
-She told me one day that her father was deported back to Mexico, and she was living with her cousin and aunt.
-Over the next year, her attendance in school started to diminish until seeing her at school was rare.
+I first noticed this problem in middle school when my friend's dad got deported.
+Her name was Sofia, and we used to eat lunch together.
+One day, she told me her dad was sent back to Mexico, and she had to live with her aunt.
+Over time, she stopped coming to school.
 Within the year, she was moved to a foster home elsewhere in California, and I haven't heard from her since.
 Her story is hardly unique.
 Even as U.S. citizens, children of undocumented immigrants are at elevated risk of entering the child welfare system when a parent is detained or deported.

 Implicit bias against single-parent households can cause unbalanced seizure of children.
 For instance, Anayeli Batista, a U.S. citizen teenager, had to enter foster care after her undocumented father was taken into custody by U.S. Immigration and Customs Enforcement.
-Even though Anayeli lived comfortably at home with her mother and siblings, authorities took Anayeli from her mother.
-They placed her in the child welfare system.
+Even though Anayeli lived comfortably at home with her mother and siblings, authorities took Anayeli from her mother and placed her in the child welfare system.
 This case brings up the systemic bias that can view the single-parent household led by non-citizens as inadequate, even when demonstrably safe and loving.

 ---